FAQ’s

 Do you prescribe or believe in medicine?

-I cannot prescribe what is termed as psychotropic medications, i.e. mood-altering drugs that affect mental activity, behavior, or perception.
-In certain occasions such as bi-polar disorder, major depression, and schizophrenia I have personally witnessed tremendous results gained from medications.
-Research has indicated a strong physiological component in occurrence of these mental disorders.
+I cannot prescribe what is termed as psychotropic medications, i.e., mood-altering drugs that affect mental activity, behavior, or perception.
+On certain occasions, such as bipolar disorder, major depression, and schizophrenia, I have personally witnessed tremendous results gained from medications.
+Research has indicated a strong physiological component in the occurrence of these mental disorders.
 I therefore see a real benefit in taking medicine in cases such as these, in much the same way one benefits from taking medicines with any other physiological disorder.

 Do you counsel over the phone or the internet?